dominictwlee/babel-plugin-react-query-key-gen/README.md

 ### Solution

 We could generate this key at build-time, inferring from the name of it's associated query function.
 Why name things twice when you can just reuse what's already there?
-This babel plugin will statically analyze your code and extract the query function from your `useQuery` hooks.
+This babel plugin will statically analyze your code and extract the query function name from your `useQuery` hooks.

 ### Installation